 The ABA offers the Janet D. Steiger fellowship, a $6000 stipend to students working in the consumer protection and antitrust departments of state Offices of Attorneys General and other governmental offices throughout the US.

-The New York State Bar Association offers Minority Fellowships in Environmental Law, which awards $6000 to law students working on environmental cases for government or not-for-profit law offices.
-The deadline for this one is December 31 so if you are interested, apply ASAP.
+The New York State Bar Association offers Minority Fellowships in Environmental Law, awarding $7500 to law students working on environmental cases for government or not-for-profit law offices.
+The deadline is in October.

 Students working for public interest organizations in New Jersey can apply for the New Jersey Summer Public Interest Legal Intern Program, which pays rising 2Ls $550/week and rising 3Ls $750/week.

-The Mecklenburg County Bar Association provides $3000 stipends to students working in legal internships in Charlotte, North Carolina.
+The Mecklenburg County Bar Association provides $3500 stipends to students working in legal internships in Charlotte, North Carolina.
+The deadline is March 2nd.

 The Women Lawyers’ Association of Los Angeles provides grants of up to $5,000 to law students for projects that make governmental and social services agencies more accessible and responsive to individuals or groups whose needs are not adequately met.

-The South Asian Bar Association of Washington DC funds student internships with public interest organizations for the benefit of the South Asian community and the metropolitan D.C. area.
+The South Asian Bar Association of Washington DC funds student internships with public interest organizations working for the benefit of the South Asian community and the metropolitan D.C. area.
+The application is due March 30, 2018.

 Once you have a sense of where you will be working, be sure to check the websites of both the state and the city bar association in the geographic area where you will be spending your summer for summer funding opportunities.